dada325/stock_prediction_app/README.md

-# One up and running stock prediction using FinGPT and FinRL
+# Stock prediction using FinGPT and FinRL

 ## Machine Learning Enginnering is 10% of Machine Learning, and 90% of Enginnering.